Features of Fern Hollow

-We can serve you breakfast made from neighborhood-grown food, or you can make your own food in the log house kitchen.
+You can visit one of the many great eateries in Decorah, or you can make your own food in the log house kitchen.
 There are basic pots and pans and dinnerware there, and if there’s something else you need you can walk up to our place to borrow it.
 You are welcome to harvest food from our garden for meals that you are preparing in the cabin.

 Are you interested in sustainable living practices?
 Here you’ll see many eco-house features: solar electricity, rainwater collection, local wood harvesting, solar food drying, gardening and food preservation, and more.